AdobeDocs/certification.en/help/certifications/faq.md

 ---
-title: FAQs
+title: FAQ
 description: Have questions about the Adobe Certification program?
 Go to this page to learn more.
 role: Developer
 recommendations: disable, exclude
 badge: label="FAQs" type="positive"
 mini-toc-levels: 1
 ---
-# Adobe Certification FAQs
+# Adobe Certification FAQ

 Refer to the frequently asked questions below, to learn more about Adobe's certification program.